mehdi-farsi/indie_weeklies-issue-generators/docs/decisions.md

 The application follows a modular design with each component responsible for a specific part of the workflow:

 1. **TwitterScraper**: Scrapes tweets from Twitter without using the API
+2. **AccountPopularity**: Provides popularity scores for Twitter accounts
-2. **TweetRanker**: Implements the ranking algorithm
+3. **TweetRanker**: Implements the ranking algorithm
-3. **TweetSummarizer**: Handles OpenAI interactions for summarization
+4. **TweetSummarizer**: Handles OpenAI interactions for summarization
-4. **ScreenshotGenerator**: Manages Puppeteer for screenshots
+5. **ScreenshotGenerator**: Manages Puppeteer for screenshots
-5. **ProductHuntScraper**: Scrapes Product Hunt leaderboard
+6. **ProductHuntScraper**: Scrapes Product Hunt leaderboard
-6. **NewsletterComposer**: Generates the newsletter content, including the indie hacking glossary with shareable entries
+7. **NewsletterComposer**: Generates the newsletter content, including the indie hacking glossary with shareable entries
-7. **BeehiivUploader**: Uploads to Beehiiv API
+8. **BeehiivUploader**: Uploads to Beehiiv API

 This modular approach allows for easier testing, maintenance, and future enhancements.